pracsol/ModernDiskQueue/README.md

 **Original DiskQueue project is at:** https://github.com/i-e-b/DiskQueue

 ## Description
-ModernDiskQueue is a fork of DiskQueue, a robust, thread-safe, and multi-process persistent queue.
+ModernDiskQueue (MDQ) is a fork of DiskQueue, a robust, thread-safe, and multi-process persistent queue.
+MDQ adds first-class async support, dependency injection symmantics, and is built on the latest .NET LTS runtime.

 **MDQ v2.*** - Added first-class async support and support for consumer DI containers.
-This version retains all the existing synchronous functionality, but the two APIs should not be invoked interchangeably or within the same context.
+This version retains all the existing synchronous functionality, but the two APIs should not be invoked interchangeably.

 **MDQ v1.\*** - Upgraded the runtime to .NET 8, but otherwise functionally equivalent to the original DiskQueue synchronous library.